wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 T>
 T>     </html>
 T>
 T> Static files you reference will obviously need to be present within your `static` directory.
 If a requested file is not present or you have referenced it incorrectly, the console output provided by Django's development server will show a [`HTTP 404` error](https://en.wikipedia.org/wiki/HTTP_404).
 Try referencing a non-existent file and see what happens.
-This is a common problem - make sure you have specified the filenames correctly!
+Looking at the output snippet below, notice how the last entry's HTTP status code is `404`.
 T>
 T> {lang="text",linenos=off}
-T>     <pre>
+T>     [10/Apr/2016 15:12:48] "GET /rango/ HTTP/1.1" 200 374
-T>     [10/Apr/2016 15:12:48] "GET /rango/ HTTP/1.1" <b>200</b> 374
+T>     [10/Apr/2016 15:12:48] "GET /static/images/rango.jpg HTTP/1.1" 304 0
-T>     </pre>
+T>     [10/Apr/2016 15:12:52] "GET /static/images/nothere.jpg HTTP/1.1" 404 0
 T>
 T> For further information about including static media you can read through the official [Django documentation on working with static files in templates](https://docs.djangoproject.com/en/1.9/howto/static-files/#staticfiles-in-templates).